Skip to main content

 KillImmediate stop.
 No further messages processed.

 SuspendTransitions to Suspended.
-Messages queue but are not processed.
+User messages are deferred (buffered in arrival order), not processed.

 Failure modes